 The lands that drain into the Deschutes River have a variety of uses, including forestry, agriculture and recreation, in addition to developed areas of Olympia and Tumwater.

 We are doing our part to sustain and improve water quality by focusing conservation and restoration efforts on key Deschutes River properties.
-Capitol Land Trust and our members have conserved more than 220 acres across 8 sites in the Deschutes River watershed, including over 12,000 feet of shoreline on the Deschutes River and its tributaries, Springer Lake, a rare bog, and working farms.
+Capitol Land Trust and our members have conserved about 278 acres across 11 sites in the Deschutes River watershed, including over 12,000 feet of shoreline on the Deschutes River and its tributaries, Springer Lake, a rare bog, and working farms.